 We are an early-stage growth business and have funded our business operations primarily with the issuance of equity and through borrowings, along with cash from operations.
 Our primary cash requirements are for inventory, general operating wages, product development expenses and infrastructure.
 Our short-term liquidity requirements and priorities are to fund the continued increase in manufactured goods, which will require larger volumes of inventory as orders increase in the normal course of business.
 Over the longer term, our liquidity requirements are expected to include the funding of new planned manufacturing facilities and their potential expansion, based on capacity needs and sales.
 We are exploring various options for additional post-closing financing to further expand our operational activities to meet customer demand.
-Due to the anticipated operating cash outflows for the next 12 months and the requirement upon the occurrence of one or more of the following: the successful and profitable growth of the business; our ability to raise capital as and when necessary.
+Due to the anticipated operating cash outflows for the next 12 months and the requirement under the CIGNA Refinance Loan that we maintain certain minimum liquidity levels, our ability to continue as a going concern is principally dependent upon the occurrence of one or more of the following: the successful and profitable growth of the business; our ability to meet our cash flow forecasts; and our ability to raise capital as and when necessary.

 At June 30, 2022, Tritium had total stockholders' deficit of \$40.5 million and accumulated losses of \$290.8 million, compared to total stockholders' deficit of \$64.0 million and accumulated losses of \$163.1 million at June 30, 2021.
-Tritium incurred losses after tax of \$127.7 million for the year ended June 30, 2021.
+Tritium incurred losses after tax of \$127.7 million for the year ended June 30, 2022 and \$63.1 million for the year ended June 30, 2021.
 As of June 30, 2022, Tritium had cash and cash equivalents of \$70.8 million.